Slightly Mad Studios: History

 On 25 May 2019, it was announced that upcoming racing title Automobilista 2 developed by Reiza Studios will be using the Madness engine developed by Slightly Mad Studios and used for Project CARS 2, then the game has released a year later, at the end of June.
 Slightly Mad Studios was acquired by Codemasters in November 2019 for about US$30 million.
 This includes the rights to the Project CARS series and a yet-unannounced game.
-On August 28, 2020, Slightly Mad Studios released Project CARS 3, three weeks after the publisher launched Fast & Furious Crossroads.
+On 28 August 2020 Slightly Mad Studios released Project CARS 3, three weeks after the publisher launched Fast & Furious Crossroads.

 In February 2021, Codemasters was, in turn, acquired by Electronic Arts.
 Slightly Mad Studios developed a free-to-play mobile Project CARS game, Project CARS Go, which was released by Gamevil in March 2021.
 The game was withdrawn from sale in October that year, followed by the shutdown of its services in November.
 Also in October, Bell left the studio.
 Under Electronic Arts, Project CARS and Project CARS 2 were removed from sale in 2022 as licenses for tracks and cars expired.
 On 8 November 2022, the publisher announced that it would discontinue the Project CARS series and move affected Slightly Mad Studios staff to other projects.
-Bell offered to hire affected employees under his new company, Mildly Annoyed Games.
+Bell offered to hire affected employees under his new company, Straight4.